 - The distribution is to a beneficiary upon your death

-The above IRA tax benefits also apply to self-directed retirement plans.
+The above tax benefits of an IRA also apply to self-directed retirement plans.
 Self-directed plans are governed by the same rules and receive the same tax considerations as conventional IRAs.
-The only difference is that these accounts are administered by custodians who allow you to invest in alternative assets to build your retirement wealth.
+The only difference is that these accounts are administered by a provider who allow you to invest in alternative assets to build your retirement wealth.
 Alternative assets aren’t bound by Wall Street norms and consist of holdings such as commercial and residential real estate, private equity, private lending options, Bitcoin, forex trading…and much more.

 To discover how you can take control of your own destiny by investing in things you know and understand using a self-directed IRA, contact Advanta IRA today at 800.425.0653.